sapphire120420/adventureworks-sales-insights/README.md

 - Inventory efficiency and potential overstocking/understocking issues.
 - Key trends in customer acquisition and retention.

----

 ## 📈 Conclusion

 By analyzing trends, evaluating performance, and identifying key drivers of business success, this project serves as a blueprint for data-driven decision-making in sales and marketing.

----
-## 📜 License

-This project is for educational purposes only.

----

 ## 👩‍💻 Author